 I am so happy my kids chose Gołąbki over chicken nuggets or pizza!

 Stuffed Cabbage (Gołąbki) is a complete meal on its own.
 Meat, rice and cabbage in one bite.
 As an added bonus, I top my Stuffed Cabbage with sliced carrots.
 What else do you need on your plate?
-Well, the sauce is so good that you MUST have your Italian spoon to gather every bit of this liquid gold.
+Well, perhaps some sauce… The sauce is so good that you MUST have your Italian spoon to gather every bit of this liquid gold!

 I will leave that up to YOU though…

 - 3 lbs ground beef

 - 3 eggs, lightly beaten

 - 1 cup uncooked jasmine rice

 - 1 tsp garlic salt (with parsley)